 The Pennsylvania Sentencing Guidelines require that every crime be allotted an Offense Gravity Score, better known as OGS.
 This OGS is designated as a number.
 The more severe the crime, the bigger the OGS number will be.

-Trial judges in Pennsylvania have discretionary power when handing down sentences.
-They are allowed to sentence you to things like probation or community service in lieu of prison.Mandatory Minimum Sentences
+Trial judges in Pittsburgh and elsewhere in Pennsylvania have discretionary power when handing down sentences.
+They are allowed to sentence you to things like probation or community service in lieu of prison if they feel your case warrants it.Mandatory Minimum Sentences

 In Pittsburgh, Pennsylvania, some offenses require mandatory minimum punishments.
-This means the judge will have to sentence you to prison for a specified number of years.
-In these cases, the judge is not allowed to give you a lighter sentence, despite mitigating or aggravating factors.How can a Pittsburgh Criminal Lawyer Help You?
+In these cases, the judge has to sentence you to prison for a specific amount of time.
+When this happens, he or she is not change your sentence to a lighter one, regardless of the existence of mitigating or aggravating factors.How can a Criminal Lawyer in Pittsburgh Help You?

 It is important that you call a lawyer immediately to avoid the harshest punishments.
 If you wait, it might be too late for the attorney to be of use to you, resulting in a more severe punishment.

-To hire a reputable criminal lawyer, immediately contact Logue Law.
-Our well-known Pittsburgh Criminal Lawyer, Mr. Sean Logue, is always ready to help you, no matter how complicated your case is.
+To hire a reputable criminal lawyer in Pittsburgh, immediately contact Logue Law Group.
+Our well-known Criminal Defense Lawyer, Mr. Sean Logue, is always ready to help you, no matter how complicated your case is.
 He and his associates have the experience and skills you need to avoid the most severe punishments.
-Contact us now at (412) 389-0805.Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?
+Contact us now at (412) 389-0805 or 1-844-PITT-DUI.
+We can also be contacted online.Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?

-Under Pennsylvania Criminal Code, offense classes and gravity scores are defined under Title 204, Chapter 303.
+Under the Pennsylvania Criminal Code, offense classes and gravity scores are defined under Title 204, Chapter 303.